michealengland/micheal-dev-2/src/content/blog/node-splitting-with-recursion.md

 Eventually, I made significant progress on the application, working many nights and weekends.
 Throughout these sessions, the node splitter was always on my mind.
 Once I reached a good place it was time to circle back and solve this problem.

-My first approach was to enhance the original page spliter by manually checking one level down with a nested loop.
+My first approach was to enhance the original page splitter by manually checking one level down with a nested loop.
 If an item met my criteria, I would check for sub-elements and continue until no further split points were found.
 This worked but with limited success.
 I mostly did this to rough out the idea I was after.

 If you’re thinking, _this sounds like a job for recursion_, you’re right.
 I thought I had a solid grasp of recursion, but tackling it in a real-world scenario taught me some tough lessons.
 It didn’t take long before I got stuck.